 Simiakaki Georgia, FICS

 Capt.
 Andreas Georgiou is born in 1973 in Athens.
 After graduating Leonteio Lykeio Patission in 1991, he attended the Hellenic Merchant Marine Academy and graduated in 1996 with a Bachelor in Nautical Science.
-Served on board Bulk Carriers, RoRos and Cruisers as well as in various Navy units as a Naval Officer.
-Started his career ashore as an operator of handy bulk carriers at ADRIATICO Ltd. and quickly added chartering in his activities.
-After being 13 years with Eurochart SA as a chartering manager, and Ursa Shipbrokers in the same position, he is now the Director of Grace Trading Corporation a shipping company that operates both cargoes and vessels mainly in the dry bulk market.
-Holds a MSc in Marine IT applications and a second one on international relations.
-Apart from Greek which is his mother tongue, he also speaks English, French, Italian and German.
-Among other academic publications he has also published two more papers on correlation of the BDI with other economic figures.
+He served on board Bulk Carriers, RoRos and Cruisers as well as in various Navy units as a Naval Officer.
+He started his career ashore as an operator of handy bulk carriers at ADRIATICO Ltd. and quickly added chartering in his activities.
+After being 13 years with Eurochart SA as a chartering manager, Ursa Shipbrokers in the same position, Managing Director at Grace Trading Corporation LLC, he is now the Director of GREGALE (DRY BULK) SHIPPING, operator of Dry Cargoes and Vessels.
+He holds an MSc in Marine IT applications and an MSc in International Relations.
+Among other academic publications he has also published two more papers on correlation of the BDI with other economic figures

 ZAIMIS TED, FICS

 Ted Zaimis is the owner of Alpha & Omega Marine Ltd dealing with hull and liabilities placements at Lloyd’s and London markets, and also consulting and advising on claims and risk management.
 He is ex-army and after completing his studies in Maritime Business and Management at Liverpool John Moores University and an LLM Maritime Law at Southampton University, he has been in Lloyd’s market since 2006.
 He is a member of the Nautical Institute and Chartered Institute of Insurers.
 He has also contributed articles on maritime law and shipping business to Lloyd’s List, Shipping Network and International Shipping Monthly Review.